Duomind-beep/Neuroscience-Coding-Lab/README.md

-# Neuroscience-Coding-Lab 🧠💻
+# Neuroscience Coding Lab 🧠💻

-Welcome to Neuroscience-Coding-Lab, my personal space for experimenting with computational neuroscience concepts!
-This is where I explore neuron models, simulations, and other brain-inspired coding projects as I deepen my understanding of neuroscience and programming.
+Welcome to **Neuroscience Coding Lab**, a personal space for experimenting with computational neuroscience concepts.
+This repository is a collection of neuron models, simulations, and brain-inspired coding projects as I deepen my understanding of neuroscience and programming.

-## 🚀 What’s Inside?
+## What’s Inside? 🚀

-🔬 Simulations of basic neuron models (starting with the Leaky Integrate-and-Fire neuron!)
+- **Potassium Equilibrium Model**: A model simulating the potassium equilibrium potential and its impact on neuronal activity.

+- **Leaky Integrate-and-Fire Neuron**: A basic model to understand how neurons integrate inputs and fire once a threshold is reached.

-🧩 Small experiments with Python, NumPy, Matplotlib, and more
+- Small experiments using Python, NumPy, Matplotlib, and more.

-📖 Notes, insights, and learning progress as I develop computational neuroscience skills
+- Notes, insights, and learning progress as I refine my computational neuroscience skills.

-## 🛠️ Work in Progress
+## Work in Progress 🛠️

 This lab is always evolving!
-I’m using it to practice, tinker, and refine my coding skills while applying them to neuroscience concepts.
-Expect frequent updates, experimental code, and maybe even some bugs! 🐛
+As I continue to learn, tinker, and experiment, I plan to:

+- Implement more neuron models and network simulations.

+- Gradually build more code from scratch as I understand it better.

+- Explore interactive visualizations for brain simulations.

-## 💡 Why This Exists
+## Why This Exists 💡

-I’m on a journey to merge my passion for neuroscience with computation.
-This repo isn’t about perfect code—it’s about learning, experimenting, and growing as I explore the intersection of brain science and programming.
+I’m merging my passion for neuroscience with computational skills.
+This repository is about learning, experimenting, and growing as I explore the intersection of brain science and programming.

-## 📌 Leaky Integrate-and-Fire Neuron

-The first project in this repository is a basic Leaky Integrate-and-Fire (LIF) neuron model.
-Since I am still in the early stages of my programming journey, this implementation is not built from scratch, but rather adapted from established resources and guided exercises.
-My goal was to understand how the model works, modify key parameters, and visualize its behavior using Python and Matplotlib.
-While I followed structured guidance for the initial code, I am actively working toward deeper independence in coding, analysis, and eventually developing my own models.

-## 🚀 Future Plans

-As I advance in my studies, I plan to:

-Implement more neuron models and network simulations

-Gradually write more code from scratch as my understanding improves

-Explore interactive visualizations for brain simulations